KLOSYX/FCAgent/README.md

 model_name = "gpt-4"
 ```

-## Fact Checking

-The fact-checking module provides a `FactChecker` class and a method to obtain a fact-checking agent which can be used to verify the authenticity of information within tweets.
+## Fact-checking module (fact_checker/__init__.py)

+This module defines the workflow of a fact-checking bot, including an Agent that uses OpenAI tools and a series of tool executors for analyzing and verifying textual content and pictures.
+The workflow includes initializing the Agent, running the Agent, executing the tools, and determining whether to continue or end the execution.
+Also, a statechart is defined to manage the whole process.

 ## Retrievers

 The retrievers are responsible for fetching information from different sources:

 - `closed_book_knowledge.py`: Searches for knowledge within the closed book knowledge base.
-- `query_generation_agent.py`: Generates queries for information retrieval.
 - `web_search.py`: Searches the web using the DuckDuckGo search engine.
-- `wiki_knowledge.py`: Retrieves information from Wikipedia.
+- `wikipedia.py`: tool for retrieving knowledge from Wikipedia.
+- `__init__.py`: defines the retriever function module and loads the base tools

 ## Tools

 Two main tools are included:

 - `fake_news_detection_tool.py`: Detects fake news by analyzing tweet text.
-- `multi_modal_content_comprehending.py`: Comprehends and describes the content of images associated with tweets.
+- `image_comprehending.py`: processes the content of tweets containing images to generate text descriptions.
+- `image_qa.py`: handles the functionality of the image quiz tool.
+- `summarizer.py`: implements the functionality of the summary text generator.
+- `web_browsing.py`: tool module for fetching content from web pages.
+- `__init__.py`: loads the list of base tools and defines the public interface.

+### Tools module (utils/__init__.py)

+This module defines a `load_base_tools` function that loads all instances of classes inherited from `BaseTool` in the specified directory.

 ## Usage